-A new MPA release means a new series for Feature of the Week.
+A new Mitel Performance Analytics (MPA) release means a new series for Feature of the Week.
 In this series, we break down how MPA R2.3 helps you see problems more easily, adapts to your workflow and provides actionable usage and capacity data for smart network decisions.

 After reviewing the menu items, a logical grouping was developed to help users navigate through the software and find what they need more easily.
 By using a semantic naming convention, the top-level menu items are intuitively categorized to improve usability:

 - Network Data – accesses tools to help manage the object

 - Network Tools – accesses tools to test the network

 - System Tools – accesses functions to manage the system

 - System Administration – accesses functions to manage objects: current containers or device settings, users, licenses, thresholds, add new container or device, device discovery and configuration.

 - User – provides the user with general information and the ability to control their session.

 Different menu items are presented depending on the user’s privilege level and the dashboard context.